jakobsperry/IRCamera_test_box/README.md

-# IRCamera_test_box
-Code and CAD for the WPI RBE noiles IR camera test box

 # How to use

-To plug in the IR camera plug in top to bottom
+Connect the IR camera wires in order top to bottom:

 <p>
   Black<br>